Wellinator/tyracraft/README.md

 # TyraCraft (Alpha version)

-It's an Minecraft for Play Station 2 built with Tyra Engine!
+It's Minecraft for the Play Station 2 built with Tyra Engine!

 ## Getting Started